matusstafura/str/README.md

 	before := str.Before("Do not let the behavior of others destroy your inner peace. - Dalai Lama"," -") fmt.Println(before) // 'Do not let the behavior of others destroy your inner peace.'

+	// str.Between() returns string between two given strings between := str.Between("This is a string","This", "string")
+	fmt.Println(between) // ' is a '

 	// str.EndsWith() checks if string ends with the given target string endsWith := str.EndsWith("abcdef","ef")
 	fmt.Println(endsWith) // true